Downhill Racer: Development and writing

-In January 1968, Redford was named to produce and star and traveled with Salter to Grenoble and accompanied the U. S. ski team—traveling on buses, sleeping in hallways, taking in the atmosphere, and observing the athletes.
+In January 1968, Redford was named to produce and star and traveled with Salter to Grenoble, France, and accompanied the U. S. ski team— traveling on buses, sleeping in hallways, taking in the atmosphere, and observing the athletes.
 One night in Grenoble, they discussed the central character, David Chappellet.
 Salter's inspiration for Chappellet was the 1964 Olympic silver medal winner Billy Kidd of Vermont, who conveyed an "arrogant and aloof" quality.
 But Redford saw Chappellet as more like Spider Sabich, the dynamic skier from Kyburz, California, who finished fifth that year in the slalom.
 Chappellet ultimately took on aspects of both models, and Salter's original scenes of tense dynamics between Chappellet and the coach survived the writing process.

 The original inspiration for the character is said to be Colorado's Buddy Werner of Steamboat Springs.
 Chappellet was said to be from Idaho Springs, Colorado.
 Werner burst upon the European downhill racing scene in the late 1950s and was the first American to win a F.I.S. downhill race.
 He was known for a reckless style but broke his leg in training two months before the 1960 Winter Olympics at Squaw Valley, in which he would have been a favorite for a medal in the downhill.
 Werner died in an avalanche in Switzerland in 1964, while performing for a film crew.

 In late December 1968, Michael Ritchie signed on as director.

 In 1969, Buck Holland and Jan Schimmel filed a $6 million lawsuit claiming that the film was based on their story Devil On His Hills, which they gave to Redford, and asking Paramount to stop saying the film was based on Hall's book.
 Before the lawsuit, Paramount had already deleted reference to Hall in advertising and on screen and sought an injunction against Hall interfering with distribution and claiming the film was based on his book.
 Despite Paramount's intention, some studio publicity was released crediting Hall.
 Hall filed a counterclaim against Paramount.
 Alexander was also in a legal dispute to gain executive producer credit.